Solving Microblading Gone Wrong

 Can Microblading Be Corrected or Even Reversed?

-Chances are, if your microblading didn’t go as planned you will not be comfortable in returning to your brow artist to ask for a fix.
+Chances are, if your microblading didn’t go as planned, you would not be comfortable in returning to your brow artist to ask for a fix.
 You’ll most likely be searching for someone else.
 How do we know this?
 Because we see more microblading fix requests than we would like to.

 Keep in mind that changing microblading artists creates complications.